History of antisemitism in the United States: German American Bund

 The German American Bund held parades in New York City in the late 1930s which featured Nazi uniforms and flags featuring swastikas alongside American flags.
-Some 20,000 people heard Bund leader Fritz Julius Kuhn criticize President Franklin D. Roosevelt by repeatedly referring to him as "Frank D. Rosenfeld", calling his New Deal the "Jew Deal", and espousing his belief in the existence of a Bolshevik-Jewish conspiracy in America.
+Some 20,000 people attended their big rally where Bund leader Fritz Julius Kuhn criticized President Franklin D. Roosevelt and ridiculed him as "Frank D. Rosenfeld", calling his New Deal the "Jew Deal", and espousing his belief in the existence of a Bolshevik-Jewish conspiracy in America.

 Refugees from Nazi Germany

 In the years before and during World War II the United States Congress, the Roosevelt Administration, and public opinion expressed concern about the fate of Jews in Europe but consistently refused to permit immigration of Jewish refugees.

-In a report issued by the State Department, Undersecretary of State Stuart Eizenstat noted that the United States accepted only 21,000 refugees from Europe and did not significantly raise or even fill its restrictive quotas, accepting far fewer Jews per capita than many of the neutral European countries and fewer in absolute terms than Switzerland.
+In a report issued by the State Department during the Clinton Administration, Undersecretary of State Stuart Eizenstat noted that the United States accepted only 21,000 refugees from Europe and did not significantly raise or even fill its restrictive quotas, accepting far fewer Jews per capita than many of the neutral European countries and fewer in absolute terms than Switzerland.

 According to David Wyman, "The United States and its Allies were willing to attempt almost nothing to save the Jews."
 There is some debate as to whether U.S. policies were generally targeted against all immigrants or specifically against Jews in particular.
 Wyman characterized FDR advisor and State Department official in charge of immigration policy Breckinridge Long as a nativist, more anti-immigrant than just antisemitic.

 SS St. Louis

 The SS St. Louis sailed out of Hamburg into the Atlantic Ocean in May 1939 carrying one non-Jewish and 936 (mainly German) Jewish refugees seeking asylum from Nazi persecution just before World War II.
-On 4 June 1939, having failed to obtain permission to disembark passengers in Cuba, the St. Louis was also refused permission to unload on orders of President Roosevelt as the ship waited in the Caribbean Sea between Florida and Cuba.
+On June 4, 1939, having failed to obtain permission to disembark passengers in Cuba, the St. Louis was also refused permission to unload on orders of President Roosevelt as the ship waited in the Caribbean Sea between Florida and Cuba.

 The Holocaust

-During the Holocaust, antisemitism was a factor that limited American Jewish action during the war, and put American Jews in a difficult position.
-It is clear that antisemitism was a prevalent attitude in the US, which was especially convenient for America during the Holocaust.
+During World War II and the Holocaust, antisemitism was a factor that limited American Jewish action during the war, and it also put American Jews in a difficult position.
+It is clear that antisemitism was a prevalent attitude in the US, and it was even more widespread in America during the Holocaust.
 In America, antisemitism, which reached high levels in the late 1930s, continued to rise in the 1940s.
-During the years before Pearl Harbor, over a hundred antisemitic organizations were responsible for pumping hate propaganda to the American public.
+During the years before the Attack on Pearl Harbor, over a hundred antisemitic organizations were responsible for pumping hate propaganda to the American public.
 Furthermore, especially in New York City and Boston, young gangs vandalized Jewish cemeteries and synagogues, and attacks on Jewish youngsters were common.
-Swastikas and anti-Jewish slogans, as well as antisemitic literature, were spread.
+Swastikas and anti-Jewish slogans, as well as antisemitic literature, were all spread.
 In 1944, a public opinion poll showed that a quarter of Americans still regarded Jews as a "menace."
 Antisemitism in the State Department played a large role in Washington's hesitant response to the plight of European Jews persecuted by Nazis.